LKbryan777/simple-banking-app-v2/README.md

 if sha2_hash == user.password_hash:
 ```

-This allows potential timing attacks where an attacker measures response time to infer partial matches, undermining password security.
+This creates opportunities for timing attacks, where an attacker can assess response times to deduce partial matches, thereby compromising password security.

 ***Improvements***
 ```python
 import hmac
 if hmac.compare_digest(sha2_hash, user.password_hash):

 ```

-Replaced simple equality with hmac.compare_digest() for constant-time comparison.
+Substituted basic equality checks with hmac.compare_digest() for comparisons that run in constant time.
-Mitigates timing attacks by ensuring the comparison takes the same time regardless of matching prefix length.
+Reduces the risk of timing attacks by making sure the comparison duration remains constant, irrespective of the length of the matching prefix.

 <br>

-2. **Lack of CSRF Protection**
+2. **Absence of CSRF Safeguards**

-The login route lacked explicit CSRF protection, leaving it vulnerable to Cross-Site Request Forgery attacks.
+The login route was missing clear CSRF protections, making it susceptible to Cross-Site Request Forgery attacks.

 ***Improvements***

-Added CSRF protection, through Flask-WTF with form.hidden_tag() and CSRF tokens.
-This prevents malicious sites from forging POST requests to the login endpoint.
+Implemented CSRF protection using Flask-WTF with form.hidden_tag() and CSRF tokens.
+This stops harmful sites from generating forged POST requests to the login endpoint.

 ---

 #### */register*

-1. **No Email Domain Validation (Disposable Emails Allowed)**
+1. **Lack of Validation for Email Domains (Disposable Emails Permitted)**

-The original code accepted any email address without filtering disposable or temporary email services.
-This can lead to fake accounts, spam, and abuse.
+The original code allowed all email addresses without checking for disposable or temporary email providers.
+This could result in the creation of fake accounts, increased spam, and potential misuse.

 ***Improvements***
 ```python